3 Check your knowledge quiz

 1. Surveys are useful because they help a business know:

-2. A food survey in a restaurant may in provide:
+2. A food survey in a restaurant may help in improving:

-3. A housekeeping survey may give feedback on the quality of:
+3. A housekeeping survey may give feedback on the costs of:

 Standard Operating Procedures (SOPs)